Popular English Idioms:

 - We have a strict rule that there’s no checking Facebook on the job.

-- I can’t believe you’re working while on the job!
+- I can’t believe you’re watching videos on your phone while on the job!
 What if someone sees you?

 jockey for position: to try to move around to get the best position or advantage.

 - After my boss said she was leaving the company, everyone started jockeying for position to run the department.